sasmit-yadav/RupEasy/README.md

 # RupEasy

-RupEasy is a project designed to streamline and simplify your financial management and money tracking.
-Whether you're looking for a personal expense tracker, a budgeting tool, or a simple way to keep your financial records organized, RupEasy provides an easy-to-use interface and robust features.
+RupEasy is a digital microloan and financial management platform designed for aspiring entrepreneurs and small businesses.
+It leverages AI-driven analysis to evaluate loan applications and provides a simple, secure, and transparent way to access microloans and track your finances.

+## Tech Stack

+- **Frontend:** HTML, CSS, JavaScript
+- **Backend:** Node.js, Express.js
+- **Database:** MongoDB (via Mongoose)
+- **ML Model:** Python (Flask or similar, in `/model` folder)
+- **Other:** AI-based credit scoring, RESTful APIs

 ## Features

+- AI-powered microloan eligibility and approval
-- Track daily, weekly, and monthly income and expenses
+- Track income and expenses with categories and reports
-- Categorize transactions for better insights
-- View detailed reports and summaries
-- User-friendly dashboard
+- User-friendly dashboard and responsive design
-- Export data for backup or analysis
-- Responsive design for use on any device

-## Getting Started
+- Secure data handling and export options

 ### Prerequisites

 - [Node.js](https://nodejs.org/) (version >= 14)
 - [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/)

-### Installation
+## How to Test

 1. **Clone the repository:**
    ```bash